annacampainha/annacampainha.github.io/essays/se-reflect.md

 Software Engineering is the part of technology that no average person will ever understand.
 It's the messy stuff hidden behind the pretty parts of developing software.
 Now there are easier ways to create software like using WordPress, but that is not for developers.
 What you do as a software engineer should make you start from scratch where you learn to create something cool.
 As I went along the journey of Software Engineering, it was complicated because of the stress I experienced but at the end its so rewarding.
 That is the beauty of software engineering, I can say that *I did THAT* at the end of my developments.
 Throughout any introductions to software engineering, I have a few *software engineering musts* that any novice developer should take the time to master.
 Here is a list.

 <ul>
-  Functional Programming: Underscore
+  1. Functional Programming: Underscore
-   Coding Standards: ESLint
+  2. Coding Standards: ESLint
-  Agile Project Management: Issue Driven Project Management
+  3. Agile Project Management: Issue Driven Project Management
 </ul>

-## Underrated Underscore
+## Utilize Underscore

-## Helper Tools
+## Add ESLint to Your Coding Standards

-## Readability
+## Manage Your Project Through an Issue Driven Method

 ## Conclusion